rajjitlai/BCA-3rd-SEM-C-Programs/Readme.md

 ## P9.
 Program to implement Lower Triangular Matrix in one-dimensional array [Lower Triangular Matrix in 1D](./practical-codes/onediLoTrMat.c)

 ## P10.
-Program to create link list and insert element at the beginning [Link List insert](./practical-codes/link_list.c)
+Program to create link list and insert element at the beginning, at the end, at any position [Link List insert](./class-codes/link-list-with-3-ins-hard.c)

+## P11.
+Program to create a link list and implement deletion at beginning, at end, at any position and deletion of a searched element [Link list deletion](./class-codes/deletion.c)

+## P12.
+Program to create a link list and implement searching [Searching]

 _________________________________________________________________________